In-Home Alzheimer’s Care

 How to Care for an Alzheimer’s Patient

 While it might be frustrating to wait it out and allow the patient to do things on his/her own, it is important to involve the person as much as possible with the least amount of assistance.
 This gives them purpose and reduces frustration by giving them some independence.
 Giving them some simple choices throughout the day can also help.
-Things like giving them two different options for lunch to choose from or asking if they prefer to go for a walk, or do a puzzle.
+This includes things like giving them two different options for lunch to choose from or asking whether they prefer to go for a walk or do a puzzle.
 Keep in mind that tasks throughout the day should have simple, easy-to-follow instructions.
 This way frustration levels are low, and tasks can be completed as independently as possible.
-Being able to do things on their own, gives Alzheimer’s patients a sense of purpose.Reduce Distractions
+Being able to do things on their own gives Alzheimer’s patients a sense of purpose.Reduce Distractions

 Creating A Safe Environment by Providing Focused Individual Care

-Alzheimer’s Disease is the most common type of dementia.
+Alzheimer’s disease is the most common type of dementia.
 Dementia is an overlying syndrome that affects Alzheimer’s patients by impairing memory, judgment, and communication.
 This increases a person’s risk of injury.
-There are some simple adjustments that you can make to help prevent falls and keep your loved one safe.
-Avoiding trip hazards like runners or area rugs, installing handrails and grab bars in critical areas, and using locks on cabinets or drawers that contain any potentially dangerous items.
+There are some simple adjustments that you can make to help prevent falls and keep your loved one safe, such as avoiding trip hazards like runners or area rugs, installing handrails and grab bars in critical areas, and using locks on cabinets or drawers that contain any potentially dangerous items.
 Each person with this disease will experience symptoms and progression differently.
-The foundation to Alzheimer’s care is knowing how to exercise patience and flexibility.
+The foundation of Alzheimer’s care is knowing how to exercise patience and flexibility.

-The Stages of Alzheimer'sNo Impairment: During the early stage, Alzheimer’s isn’t detectable as no evidence of dementia or memory issues are present
+The Stages of Alzheimer’sNo Impairment: During the early stage, Alzheimer’s isn’t detectable as no evidence of dementia or memory issues is present.

-Mild Decline: At this stage, family members and friends may start to notice cognitive problems in their loved ones.
-Things like finding the right words during conversation or remembering names.
+Mild Decline: At this stage, family members and friends may start to notice cognitive problems in their loved ones, including things like finding the right words during conversation or remembering names.
 Memory tests are affected at this stage and physicians will be able to detect impairment.